Usual, Customary, Reasonable Charges Expert Witness

 4. INCOMPLETE HYPOTHETICAL: it is a fee usually charged for a doctor for a service, and (reason: this explanation does not include what hospitals, laboratories, diagnostic imaging, surgical centers and others may charge).

-5. PARTIALLY CORRECT, YES. it falls within a price range that other doctors in the area charge, and
+5. PARTIALLY CORRECT, POSSIBLY. it falls within a price range that other doctors in the area charge, and

 6. WRONG: “it is for a service deemed necessary under the current conditions.” (reason: Medically necessary care is a separate issue from the amount that is charged